People With Higher Testosterone More Inclined To Abuse Power And Exploit Others, Study Suggests

 Why?
 Mead and her colleagues were not able to answer this question.
 Based on past research, however, scientists suspect feelings of entitlement and exploitation help leaders protect their power, by leaving a gap between themselves and those they’re supposed to lead.

 Social power, authors said, is at its worst in the hands of those who crave it.
 They are also the most likely to get it.
-This is why study authors suggest our society needs to be more careful about leader selection – we need to regulate our leaders and seek transparency.
+This is why study authors suggest our society needs to be more careful about leader selection; we need to regulate our leaders and seek transparency.

 High-testosterone narcissists are attracted to power, and they tend to misuse it and exploit others, so narcissism in leaders has societal implications.